KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 Therefore, while everyone else on the network mines at an adjustable level of difficulty according to the normal PoW consensus mechanism (which keeps the overall speed of the Komodo network stable) the notary nodes have a chance to step outside the normal rules.
 For every sixty-five block period on the Komodo blockchain, the odds that a block will be mined by a notary node, as opposed to a normal miner, are essentially 3:1.

 Since the rest of the miners have an adjustable difficulty ratio, it does not matter how many more miners attempt to mine Komodo.
-Most of the valid blocks will always be found by the sixty-four elected notary nodes, even were the entire hash power of the Bitcoin network to switch all its attention to mining Komodo.
+Most of the valid blocks will always be found by the sixty-four elected notary nodes, even were the equivalent of entire hash power of the Bitcoin network to switch all its attention to mining Komodo.

 The mining rewards that a notary node receives through this feature are ~50 KMD per day.
 This reward occurs regardless of KMD’s popularity, market value, or even of the competition from normal KMD miners.
 The reward notary nodes receive creates an economic incentive for each party controlling a notary node to support and protect the Komodo ecosystem, and to increase the relative value of this daily ~50 KMD reward.